 Focus attention on a task you need to get done.
 Rent movies; watch TV.
 Clean a room in your house.
 Find an event to go to.
 Play computer games.
 Go walking.
 Exercise.
 Surf the Internet.
 Write e-mails.
 Play sports.
 Go out for a meal or eat a favorite food.
 Call or go out with a friend.
 Listen to your iPod; download music.
 Build something.
 Spend time with your children.
 Play cards.
 Read magazines, books, comics.
 Do crossword puzzles or Sudoku.

 Find volunteer work to do.
 Help a friend or family member.
 Surprise someone with something nice (a card, a favor, a hug).
 Give away things you don’t need.
-Call or send an instant message encouraging someone or just saying hi.
+Call or send an instant message encouraging someone or just to say hello.
 Make something nice for someone else.
 Do something thoughtful.

 Compare how you are feeling now to a time when you felt different.
 Think about people coping the same as you or less well than you.
 Compare yourself to those less fortunate.
 Watch reality shows about others’ troubles; read about disasters, others’ suffering.